 Financial Services Forum

-The Financial Services Forum focuses on issues in life insurance and wealth management; superannuation; banking and finance; investments and funds management; and risk management.
-Delegates discuss and debate strategies to manage risks, capitalise on opportunities and push the boundaries to continue to add value to the actuarial industry.
+The Financial Services Forum focused on issues in life insurance and wealth management; superannuation; banking and finance; investments and funds management; and risk management.
+Delegates discussed and debated strategies to manage risks, capitalise on opportunities and push the boundaries to continue to add value to the actuarial industry.
 The 8th Financial Services Forum was held 16-17 May 2016 at the Grand Hyatt Melbourne.

 MANAGING EXTREME EVENTS